Use our infertility stats to learn more about infertility that affects so many couples

 Getting pregnant can be tricky business.
 And for many couples experiencing infertility, conceiving is a lot harder than most people think.
-Use our infertility stats below to learn more about this condition that affects so many.
+These infertility stats may help clear the picture.

 Infertility is the inability to conceive after one year of trying with unprotected intercourse for couples in which the female is under 35.
 However, if she is 35 or older, the evaluation should begin after 6 months of trying unsuccessfully to conceive.
 If a couple has an obvious medical problem affecting their ability to conceive, such as absence of periods, sexual dysfunction, a history of pelvic disease, or prior surgery, they should begin the infertility evaluation immediately.